jnfran92/adaptive-boxes-gpu/README.md

 # adaptive-boxes-gpu

 A GPU-accelerated algorithm for searching an adequate rectangular decomposition of a 2D scene in a reasonable time.
-The decomposition algorithm works over a raster image of a scene, which is well represented as a binary matrix X.
+The decomposition algorithm works over a raster image of a scene, which is well represented as a *binary matrix X*.
-The algorithm decomposes the binary matrix into large rectangles using CUDA.
+The algorithm decomposes the *binary matrix X* into large rectangles using `CUDA`.

 ## Samples